 Discover employee engagement trends

-Take a deep-dive into any category or question to get a clearer picture of employee engagement at the workplace.
-Measure and track the success of employee engagement initiatives by observing changes in responses over time.
+Take a deep dive into any category or question to get a clearer picture of employee engagement at the workplace.
+Measure and track the success of employee engagement initiatives by observing changes in responses.

 Quickly spot problem areas

 Leapsome’s heatmap graph provides a powerful overview of areas that need the most attention.
 Understand why certain teams are outperforming in specific areas and translate these learnings to other teams that may need help.